python/devguide/testing/buildbots.rst

 Buildbot failures on pull requests
 ==================================

-The ``bedevere-bot`` on GitHub will put a message on your merged Pull Request if building your commit on a stable buildbot worker fails.
+The Bedevere bot on GitHub will put a message on your merged pull request if building your commit on a stable buildbot worker fails.
 Take care to evaluate the failure, even if it looks unrelated at first glance.